Skip to content

 What affordable means at a French wedding venue

 Affordable here describes the cost of holding a whole estate for a weekend, not a per-head package or a room hire.
-The figure that matters is the starting price for exclusive use, which on this page runs EUR2,300 to EUR12,000.
+The figure that matters is the starting price for exclusive use.
 A couple comparing this against a wedding at home, where venue hire alone can match these numbers before anything else, often finds a French estate sits inside reach.

 For the full cost picture beyond venue hire, including catering, vendors, and travel, see our guide to how much a wedding in France costs.
 It sets out where the rest of the budget goes once the venue is booked.